‘Optimal learning occurs in conjunction with positive emotional states’ Willis 2006

 For children with additional needs like Autism and ADHD it can help improve motor control and motor planning skills, develop physical strength, improve flexibility and correct postural misalignment, increase self-awareness, establish calm and organised mental states, improve concentration, reduce hyperactivity, relieve respiratory ailments, develop the ability to relax and release tension.

 The classes I design for children, are first and foremost designed to be fun.
-Themes like Brave, Balance and Shapes allow younger children to enjoy yoga postures in an accessible way.
-I usually begin my classes with pranayama (breathing exercises), move onto asana (yoga poses) and finish in relaxation using a visualisation to guide children into stillness.
-I create games for all the age groups I teach, which help to reinforce the poses as the children learn them.
+We usually begin our classes with settling in the form of guided breathing exercises, move onto asana (yoga poses) and finish in relaxation, often using a visualisation to guide children into stillness.
+I incorporate mindful activities to encourage focus and a stilling of the mind as well as games to reinforce the poses, as the children learn them.

 Please contact me for further information or to book your child into a taster session.